Mariede/zenos/README.md

 ## Elements physics
  * Elements iteration and Physics.
  * Elements change their speed based on their element types and related colision actions.

+## Element actions and collision actions in the code
+ * They are two very important parts in the engine structure.
+ * We can create intelligent actions for the game, like new skills, keys, doors, move things, ... based on these areas.

 ##  Hit log screen
  * It is an option in the game menu.